 In addition to being different sizes, ovens can also come with a variety of different features and modes that can be highly beneficial to you and your cooking.
 A general rule of thumb is that the more features an oven possesses, the more expensive it will be, but this is not always the case.
 Some ovens will contain heaps of cool features for a bargain price, so try to look extra hard for them!
 Some of the neatest features ovens come with are as follows:

-- Self-cleaning: we’ve already discussed this one, but really, we can’t stress enough how much of a life-saver it can be.
+We’ve already discussed this one, but really, we can’t stress enough how much of a life-saver it can be.
 An oven that cleans itself can save you the hassle of doing it, and can also improve the quality of your food by removing leftover fats and flavors from previous meals.

-- Glass windows: not so much a feature as it is a design choice, glass windows on an oven allow you to check on a meal without actually opening the door, which can prevent some of the heat from escaping and can generally save you time.
+Not so much a feature as it is a design choice, glass windows on an oven allow you to check on a meal without actually opening the door, which can prevent some of the heat from escaping and can generally save you time.
 Having a glass window does make them harder to clean however.

-- Timers and clocks: the importance of a timer on an oven can never be stressed enough, as they can stop you from accidentally forgetting about your food and can even prevent fires.
+The importance of a timer on an oven can never be stressed enough, as they can stop you from accidentally forgetting about your food and can even prevent fires.
 Some ovens nowadays also have a feature in their timers that turns the oven off once the timer runs out, meaning that even the most forgetful of people (like me!) can’t burn their dinner.

-- Different heating settings: you probably know this already, but different meals require different methods of preparation.
+You probably know this already, but different meals require different methods of preparation.
 Therefore you need to find an oven that allows for all sorts of different settings, even if you don’t think you’ll use them very often.
 Such settings you should be looking for are bake, grill, preheat and possibly even defrost.

-- Delayed start: more and more appliances these days are introducing this feature, which as you might guess, allows you to pick a time for your oven to start cooking, rather than straight away.
+More and more appliances these days are introducing this feature, which as you might guess, allows you to pick a time for your oven to start cooking, rather than straight away.
 This might allow you to cook at a time when electricity prices are low, or when you’re about to duck down to the shops, so as not to waste any time.

-- Tray flexibility: the final major feature you should look out for is the flexibility of the oven’s internal layout.
+The final major feature you should look out for is the flexibility of the oven’s internal layout.
 This is particularly important if you’re needing to cook multiple things as once, as not being able to rearrange the trays could result in you having to wait for your dinner.